 This panda research breeding base has state of the art facilities.
-It appears to be a beautiful landscaped park.
-Luxuriant bamboo grow everywhere around the base.
+It appears to be a beautifully landscaped park.
+Luxuriant bamboos grow everywhere around the base.
 Here more than 80 pandas live a protected life, where visitors can view them eating, sleeping or playing.
 Visitors can also learn more about this precious species in the giant panda museum.
 The panda hospital can also be visited, where there is a 7,000 square meter educational space for the foreign and domestic visitors.
 In these learning areas, visitors will come to know more about the work being done to preserve this lovely animal.

-Conctact us for a tailor-made China tour.
+Contact us for a tailor-made China tour.

 - Great wall Giant Panda Peking Opera Chinese Cuisine